tapih/tapih/README.md

 -->

-- 🔭 I’m currently working on Kubernetes at [Cybozu, Inc.](https://cybozu.co.jp/)
+- 🔭 I’m currently working on Cloud Native technology, especially Kubernetes, at @cybozu
 - 🌱 I’m currently learning Google Cloud Platform and React with TypeScript in my free time
 - 💬 Ask me about Kubernetes and Machine Learning
 - 📫 How to reach me: